neo-project/docs/en-us/node/api/getblock.md

 ## Parameter Description

-Hash: block hash value.
+Hash: Block hash value.

-Verbose: Optional.
-Verbose The default value is 0.
-When verbose is 0, the serialized information of the block is returned.
-It is represented by a hexadecimal string.
-If you need to get detailed information, you need to call the SDK for deserialization.
-Verbose is 1 when the return is the corresponding block of the details, with Json format string.
+Verbose: Optional, the default value of verbose is 0.
+When verbose is 0, the serialized information of the block is returned, represented by a hexadecimal string.
+If you need to get detailed information, you will need to use the SDK for deserialization.
+When verbose is 1, detailed information of the corresponding block in Json format string, is returned.

-## Call the example
+## Example

 Request text: